LOST SADHANAS.ORG THE LOST SADHANAS PROJECT

 The Vajra Dakini says,

 As yidam, my traditional role is both guide and revealer.
 The guide role is more commonly encountered by those who follow accepted teachings.
-Revealer of a new teachings is a rare role, and not one encouraged by traditional lineages.
+Revealer of new teachings is a rare role, and not one encouraged by traditional lineages.
 They do not wish to alter the canon, or accept outside teachings, and debates over which teaching is superior can become acrimonious.

 But some lost revelations are important, because Vajrayana Buddhism as currently practiced is skewed in the direction of wisdom, and away from love.